itsHenryC/Food-Shelter-Locator/README.md

-# Homeless Food Locator
+# Food Shelter Locator

-Ryerson Engineering Competition 2018 submission.
+##### :trophy: 1st Place Ryerson Engineering Competition 2018

 A full stack web application created to provide homeless people with access to various services (health & nutrition, safety, and mental health).
-The application incorporates a chatbot built ontop of Microsoft Azure's Function Bot API.
+The application incorporates a chatbot built ontop of Microsoft Azure's Function Bot API to assist the user.